 When working with live low-voltage installations or equipment, following safe isolation procedures is vital to protecting you and your team.
-PASS Ltd and Di-log are dedicated to ensuring the safety of electricians and tradesmen; together we offer a range of lockout, voltage indication and proving equipment, such as Di-log’s CombiVolt 1 & CombiVolt 2 Voltage Testers, PU690V Proving Unit and DLL0C1 Personal Lockout Kit, designed to help you meet safe isolation regulations.
+PASS Ltd and DiLog are dedicated to ensuring the safety of electricians and tradesmen; together we offer a range of lockout, voltage indication and proving equipment, such as DiLog’s CombiVolt 1 and CombiVolt 2 Voltage Testers, PU690V Proving Unit, and DLL0C3 and DLL0C4 Lockout Kits, designed to help you meet safe isolation regulations.
+DiLog's CombiVolt Safe Isolation Kits were featured in a recent article by Professional Electrician & Installer.

 Why Follow Safe Isolation Procedures?